Legacy Benefits

 Housing Benefit and Rate Relief

 Renters or home owners on a low income might still be entitled to Housing Benefit, Rate Relief or both to help pay housing costs.
-Awards are managed by the Northern Ireland Housing Executive.
+Awards are managed by the Northern Ireland Housing Executive (NIHE).

 Income Support

 Income Support (IS) is a low income benefit for people in certain groups who cannot sign on as unemployed, such as those with caring responsibilities or disabilities.
-Changes to the benefit system have already significantly reduced the number of people eligible for IS.
+Changes to the benefit system have already significantly reduced the number of people eligible for IS, and the vast majority of claimants have migrated to Universal Credit (UC).

 More information about IS can be accessed at nidirect: